mattfilo/mct_hackathon/README.md

 Try some of these prompts!
-**Draw a pie chart for the percentage of airtime detected by pcl for high altitude slow speed orb flights**
+Draw a pie chart for the percentage of airtime detected by pcl for high altitude slow speed orb flights
-**show airtime detected by kairos for low altitude orb flights**
+Draw a pie chart for the percentage of airtime detected by pcl for low altitude slow speed orb flights
-fast, slow, medium speed
-high, low, medium altitude
+Draw a pie chart for the percentage of airtime detected by pcl for high altitude slow speed kairos flights

 Tools Used:
 Llama.cpp